All Episodes

 Oh my Allah.

-And I think this is an interesting idea, and I gather Washington's getting right on it.
+And I gather Washington's getting right on it.

-Apparently they're renaming what is it, the uh the Bureau of Alcohol, Tobacco and Firearms.
+Apparently, they're renaming, what is it, the Bureau of Alcohol, Tobacco, and Firearms, the Bureau of Alcohol, Tobacco, Firearms, and Underwear.

-That it's the uh what is it, the ATF.
+And no, wait a minute, it's the what is it, the ATF?

-Yeah, they're renaming the ATF the ATF B V Ds.
+Yeah, they're renaming the ATF, the ATF BVDs.

 This hasn't worked out well for President Obama.

-So that w that was a stupid thing.
+So that was a stupid thing.

-Uh we had the President of the United States who came on the air more or less straight after uh this show yesterday and uh did this as usual cool thing.
+And finally, as the culmination of three to four days of complete stupidity from the global superpower, we had the President of the United States, who came on the air more or less straight after this show yesterday and did this as usual.

-Uh this kind of cool clinical detached routine he does when you want you want some sign uh of uh righteous anger, uh some sign of empathy, or if you don't like righteous anger, which is supposed to be some swaggering Texan cowboy thing.
+You want some sign of righteous anger, some sign of empathy or, if you don't like righteous anger, which is supposed to be some swaggering Texan cowboy thing, what about a little bit of empathy?

 That's what these Democrats are supposed to be big on.